thalin/newt/README.md

 Returning a string from the script in the format of a target (`ip:dst` so `10.0.0.1:8080`) it will override the target and use this value instead to proxy.

+You can look at updown.py as a reference script to get started!

 ## Build

 ### Container